 This prediction may reassure investors worried by the risk that Berlusconi could play a spoiler role after the election, returning Italy to the kind of instability that forced his replacement by Monti in November 201l as Italy careened towards a Greek-type meltdown.

-The center left of Pier Luigi Bersani, which is well ahead in opinion polls, is thought certain to win the lower house.
-But the real battle will be in the Senate, where seats are decided on a regional basis.
+The centre-left of Pier Luigi Bersani, which is well ahead in opinion polls, is thought certain to win the lower house.
+But the real battle will be in the Senate where seats are decided on a regional basis.

 Berlusconi's strategy, fortified by an electoral pact this week with the federalist Northern League, is to win enough Senate seats to prevent Bersani passing legislation.